Taiji Arita

-Life and career
+Early life

 Taiji Arita was born on January 31, 1941, in what is now Kitakyūshū, Japan.
 After briefly studying law at Chuo University, he opted to instead pursue a career as a photographer and studied under Yasuhiro Ishimoto at Tokyo College of Photography.

+Artistic career

+Photography

 From 1964 to 1966 Arita worked at Nippon Design Center; from 1967 to 1977 he freelanced for numerous publishers and the advertising industry, also working as a movie cameraman.

 In 1977, Arita published "First Born", a series of monochrome and color images of his first wife and son taken over three years.
-That same year, Arita left Tokyo for Ontario.
-He continued freelance photography for Canadian and Japanese advertising and publishing industries.
+That same year, Arita left Tokyo for Ontario where he continued freelance photography for Canadian and Japanese advertising and publishing industries.

-In 1980 he returned to Tokyo and opened Arita Studio, specializing in photography for advertising and publishing industries and cinematography for television commercials.
+In 1980, he returned to Tokyo and opened Arita Studio, specializing in photography for advertising and publishing industries and cinematography for television commercials.
 Among his photographic assistants was Yoshihiko Ueda.
 He married Masako Koiso in 1984.

+Painting

 From about 1980 on, Arita started to paint in oils as well as continuing to be active as a photographer.
-In 1988 he published "The Forest of the Naked", a collection of 71 paintings of the human figure in contorted positions.
+In 1988, he published "The Forest of the Naked", a collection of 71 paintings of the human figure in contorted positions.
 Arita's paintings are similar to his photographs in transforming the physical body into part of an object.

 For Arita, art was not just painting, sculpting or photographing, rather it was a way of living.
 Despite having attained professional acclaim while living in Japan, he became disillusioned.
 He yearned for a freer existence in which he could create for the sheer joy of creating.
-In 1991 he left Tokyo for Southern California where he worked as contributing photographer and videographer to Japanese publishers and television broadcasting companies, and began spending more time creating paintings and sculpture.
+In 1991, he left Tokyo for Southern California where he worked as contributing photographer and videographer to Japanese publishers and television broadcasting companies, and began spending more time creating paintings and sculptures.

+Move to California

-In 2000, Arita moved to the coastal area of Mendocino County in Northern California to begin a life devoted solely to creation of art with his second wife Masako.
+In 2000, Arita moved to the coastal area of Mendocino County in Northern California to begin a life devoted solely to the creation of art with his second wife Masako.
 There he designed and built a house and studio where he, along with Masako, created his final body of work, "Fruit of the Redwoods" using Coast Redwood salvaged from the remnants of 1000-year-old trees.
 This project became a point of reference for several of the area's woodworkers, many of whom studied at the Fine Wood Working Program founded by James Krenov.

+Death

 Arita died in Fort Bragg, California, on July 17, 2011, at 70.
 A posthumous printing of Arita's First Born folio was undertaken by Yosihiko Ueda in late 2011 for publication November 2012, with accompanying exhibits in Tokyo and Paris Photo 2012.
 Also published in 2012, Pure: Taiji Arita in California: Life and Work, which photographically chronicles the last twenty years of Arita's life.